rodrigokamada/angular-travisci/README.md

 ## Getting started

-### Create and configure the account on the GitHub.
+### Create and configure the account on the GitHub

 **1.** Let's create the account.
 Access the site [https://github.com/](https://github.com/) and click on the button *Sign up*.